Pamagirri Aboriginal Experience

 Enter the Pamagirri Cultural Centre at Rainforestation and experience Tropical North Queensland through the eyes of the people who have been its custodians for tens of thousands of years.

 Try your hand at boomerang throwing and after a demonstration and a few lessons, you’ll be ready to test your skills.
 The area is specially netted for your safety, as boomerangs do come back!

-At the end of the tour, your personal Pamagirri guide will be available to answer questions and take photographs.
+At the end of the tour, your personal Pamagirri Guide will be available to answer questions and take photographs.

-Be sure to watch closely – there’s a surprise for the audience at the end!
+Be sure to watch the performance closely – there’s a surprise for the audience at the end!
 The amphitheatre is wheelchair accessible, and has a large protective canopy and tiers of comfortable wooden seats with the capacity for four hundred people.
 The dance programme is available in fourteen different languages.